roshannaik123/amazonfrontend/README.md

 # modern project
-This is amazon frontend project created using html and css only.
+This is modern website project made using html and css only.